-- 1. Smarter Balanced Summative Assessments and CAAs for ELA in grades three through eight and grade eleven. - 2.
-Smarter Balanced Summative Assessments and CAAs for mathematics in grades three through eight and grade eleven. - 3.
-California Science Test (CAST) and CAAs for Science in grades five, eight, and once in high school (i.e., grade ten, eleven, or twelve). - College and Career Ready: The percentage of students who have successfully completed courses that satisfy the requirements for entrance to the University of California and the California State University, or career technical education sequences or programs of study.
+- 1. Smarter Balanced Summative Assessments and CAA for ELA in grades three through eight and grade eleven. - 2.
+Smarter Balanced Summative Assessments and CAA for mathematics in grades three through eight and grade eleven. - 3.
+California Science Test (CAST) and CAA for Science in grades five, eight, and once in high school (i.e., grade ten, eleven, or twelve). - College and Career Ready: The percentage of students who have successfully completed courses that satisfy the requirements for entrance to the University of California and the California State University, or career technical education sequences or programs of study.

-CAASPP Test Results in ELA and Mathematics for All Students Grades Three through Eight and Grade Eleven taking and completing a state-administered assessment Percentage of Students Meeting or Exceeding the State Standard
+CAASPP Test Results in ELA and Mathematics for All Students Grades Three through Eight and Grade Eleven taking and completed stateadministered assessment

+Percentage of Students Meeting or Exceeding the State Standard

-The data provided is from the most recent 2022 California Assessment of Student Performance and Progress.
-The District did not participate in CAASPP for the 2020 as it was waived by the State of California.
-In 2021 the District utilized an alternative assessment STAR, which was approved by the State of California.
+The data provided is from the most recent 2023 California Assessment of Student Performance and Progress.
+In 2021-22 the District utilized an alternative assessment STAR, which was approved by the State of California.

-Subject School 2020- 21 School 2021- 22 District 2020- 21 District 2021- 22 State 2020- 21 State 2021- 22 English Language Arts / Literacy (grades 3-8 and 11) N/A 47% N/A 50% N/A 47% Mathematics (grades 3-8 and 11) N/A 34% N/A 39% N/A 33%
+Subject School 2021- 22 School 2022- 23 District 2021- 22 District 2022- 23 State 2021- 22 State 2022- 23 English Language Arts / Literacy (grades 3-8 and 11) 47% 41% 50% 48% 47% 46% Mathematics (grades 3-8 and 11) 34% 32% 39% 38% 33% 34%